 Oftentimes, people may prefer to choose a family member such as a spouse or adult child as a designated POA.
 If a family member is unable or unwilling to act appropriately, you can name a trusted friend as POA or, alternatively, you can a retain professional representation to ensure your interests are well looked after.
-Some people choose to have co-agents or name a secondary agent in the event that the first POA is no longer able.
+Some people choose to have co-agents or name a secondary agent if the first POA is no longer able.

 Power of Attorney: Things to Consider

 Stipulations regarding the selection of a POA are minimal.
-Your chosen power of attorney must meet two legal thresholds; be an adult and not be incapacitated.
+They are required to be over the age of 18 and have full capacity.
 There are no special qualifications regarding financial or legal knowledge.
-Integrity is actually considered the most important attribute when selecting your agent.
+Integrity is the most important attribute when selecting your agent.